Thai tensions rise, economy uncertain as power struggle intensifies

 The protesters accuse Yingluck of being a puppet of her self-exiled brother and former premier, Thaksin Shinawatra, a man they say is a corrupt crony capitalist who used taxpayers' money to buy his electoral support with populist giveaways.

-They want an appointed "people's council" to oversee a vague reform platform, which includes electoral changes and decentralizing power over a 12-month period before any election.
+They want an appointed "people's council" to oversee a vague reform platform, which includes electoral changes and decentralising power over a 12-month period before any election.

 Commerce Minister Niwattumrong Boonsongpaisan said on Monday 2014 growth could be 3.0 percent to 3.5 percent if the protests continued, mainly due to a delay to $65 billion worth of infrastructure spending, which the government had hoped would offset sagging exports worth about 60 percent of the economy.